 Anyway, my obvious love of perfect patio season prompted me to make more DIY LED votives.
 My last attempt was a bad match – the solar LED was too small for the votive holder and it just looked sloppy.
 It was disappointing, so I sought a replacement.
 After some searching, measuring, and eating yogurt I finally found the solution!
 And now I am happy to share with you my perfect patio LED lights.

 I’m not in the mood to write an annoyingly long story about my love for LEDs, solar lights, or recycling glass.
 But rest assured – I quite enjoy all of those things very much.
 So, let’s cut to the chase and see what you want!
-Below are the steps I followed, and links (as available) to the things you will need.
+Below are the steps I followed, and links (as available) to the things you will need are listed too.

 If available I recommend a patio to enjoy the lights on.
 But if a patio isn’t handy, these lights will do well in a sunny window sill, or anywhere if you’re willing to either move them to the sun -or- place them under a grow light before use.

 Elastic detail #1; I placed my elastics on the top third, this means that the remaining two thirds of the light will hang in the jar.
 What does this mean?
 Nothing.
 I just think it looks balanced.

 Switch detail; turn it on so that it’ll automatically turn on (when charged) at dark.

 Elastic note #2.
 The jars are generally uniform, but not perfect.
 Some jars require two or more elastics to suspend the light.
 If the light falls down just turn it upside down and shake.
 It only take a few moments to free the light if it falls into the glass jar.